-0382.15.05 Cash
+0356.15.05 Cash

 Cash is money on hand or available in the form of currency or coins.
-Foreign currency or coins are cash to the extent that they can be exchanged for U.S.-issued currency.
+Foreign currency or coins are cash to the extent that they can be exchanged for U.S. issued currency.
 Cash on hand is always counted as a resource except when it is a business resource necessary to the operation of a trade or business that is excluded as necessary for self-support.

-The applicant's statement of the amount of cash on hand is acceptable without verification, unless the amount could impact the applicant's eligibility.
+The applicant's statement of the amount of cash on hand is acceptable without verification.

-0382.15.10 Checking and Savings Accounts
+0356.15.10 Checking and Savings Accounts

 The terms checking/savings accounts include any and all accounts, certificates, money market or broker's funds and instruments or devices having the general characteristics commonly associated in the community with checking and savings accounts.
-The countable resource from such accounts is the amount that the individual/deemor can withdraw, subject to the policy below.
+The countable resource from such accounts is the amount that the applicant/deemor can withdraw, subject to the policy below.